 Government funding cuts in the UK mean that schools are increasingly under pressure to reduce their arts provisions.*

-To help address this issue, the Lars Windhorst Foundation has launched a weekly art enrichment programme at King Solomon Academy in London, with plans to expand the programme to more secondary schools in need of support.
+To help address this issue, the Lars Windhorst Foundation supports weekly art enrichment programmes in schools.
+Art Sphere also now runs all-day sessions across London and Essex schools, with sessions in experimental pattern cutting, clay bust making and stop motion.
 The Lars Windhorst Foundation covers the cost of teachers and assistants, and all art supplies.
 The students work with different media including collage, inks and paints.
 Students have been enjoying the opportunity to develop their skills and explore their artistic potential.

 The aim of the art enrichment programme is to: